simple-login/website/content/blog/vs-burner-mail.md

 Burner Mail accepts fiat payments and you can pay via credit card or PayPal.

 Cryptocurrency is an anonymous payment solution and therefore resonates with SimpleLogin goal of protecting our privacy.
 Therefore, in addition to the credit card and PayPal payment, SimpleLogin supports popular cryptocurrencies at the checkout, thanks to CoinBase Commerce integration.

+### No Ads, no tracking

+Some alias email services choose to use ads to push users to upgrade: this is understandable as a business needs to be sustainable.
+However as email is personal, SimpleLogin never modifies an email without your permission.

+For the same reason, you never see a message to push to upgrade in any email from SimpleLogin.

+All data collected by SimpleLogin is documented in the [terms and condition](/terms/), [privacy policy](/privacy/).

 #### Conclusions